 By our definition, a dry run is distinct from an integration test.
 A dry run of the program just checks that the platform environment is OK to run with this binary.
 The dry run checks simply that the code executes without crashing.
 The dry run does not emphasize deep checks of program output as an integration test would.
 Consider making the dry run return code be 0 for compatibility with CMake and other high level build systems.

-Assuming you have configured the project executable code as above, implement a check of the dry run with CMake.
+Implement a check of the dry run with CMake:

-project(Foo LANGUAGES C) include(CTest) add_executable(foo foo.c) add_test(NAME check_foo COMMAND $<TARGET_FILE:foo> -dryrun <other command line flags>) set_tests_properties(check_foo PROPERTIES PASS_REGULAR_EXPRESSION "OK: myprogram")
+project(Foo LANGUAGES C) include(CTest) add_executable(foo foo.c) add_test(NAME check_foo COMMAND foo -dryrun <other command line flags>) set_tests_properties(check_foo PROPERTIES PASS_REGULAR_EXPRESSION "OK: myprogram")